 Using those simple assumptions and an average NBA payroll of $70 million would bring you about $2.9 million in Bucks player taxes and $2.8 million in visitor taxes (assuming 15 visiting players per visiting team per year) for a total of $5.7 million.
 The Bucks' figure assumes 50% of game checks, though it could be higher if "duty days" are used rather than just games.
 And that figure doesn't factor in the significant growth expected in NBA player salaries over the next decade or other potential Bucks-related tax revenues from team employees, arena staff wages, and arena/merchandise sales.
 Indeed, MMAC President Tim Sheehy told the Milwaukee Business Journal in June that they've estimated that NBA player income taxes are already worth $8-10 million annually to Wisconsin.
 I'm not sure how that figure was calculated, but it's a big number (and I hope it's right).

 Whatever the exact figure is, the good news is that tapping the "jock tax" revenues could account for a major chunk of the hypothetical $10-20 million in annual debt service we ballparked above--without carrying the same political baggage as a broader sales tax.
 Without a new arena, there will be no NBA basketball in Milwaukee, and without NBA basketball, Wisconsin gets no tax income from NBA players.
-Given the hand-wringing over how much real impact arenas and teams have on local economies, the jock tax concept is thus remarkably clean in terms of its transparency and traceability.
+Given the hand-wringing over how much real impact arenas and teams have on local economies--and most academic studies suggest it's minimal to non-existent--the jock tax concept is thus remarkably clean in terms of its transparency and traceability.
 While arena opponents could still argue that state consumer spending is ultimately the root of player salaries and thus player income tax revenues, that argument is relatively flimsy compared to criticisms of broader taxes, and it ignores the fact that the NBA pumps huge amounts of out-of-state money into the Bucks through revenue sharing and luxury tax distributions.

 Whatever the funding approach, we'd hope that stakeholders don't let the Bucks' mandate for a new arena narrow our thinking to merely trying to build a basketball arena.
 While everyone has talked about the huge potential of a mixed-use development leveraging an arena as the centerpiece of a much broader entertainment district, the cost of funding it all could scare off voters and policy-makers from realizing its full potential.
 But hopefully that won't be the case.
 Hopefully the region and its stakeholders can use the arena as a reason to think bigger than basketball.